sarensabesk/Fake-News-Detector/README.md

 A machine learning–powered system that classifies news articles as **REAL** or **FAKE** using **natural language processing (NLP)** and **Support Vector Machines (SVMs)**.

-This project highlights how simple models, when paired with effective preprocessing, can achieve strong performance in detecting misinformation.
+This project includes both the **model training pipeline** and a **Flask-powered web application** with an HTML interface so users can test the detector in their browser.

 ---

 ## 🚀 Features
 - **Automated Fake News Classification** → instantly determine if an article is REAL or FAKE.
+- **Flask Web App** → clean web interface for easy predictions.
 - **High Accuracy** → achieves **~90% accuracy** on test data.
 - **TF-IDF Vectorization** → converts text into meaningful features by weighing important words.
 - **LinearSVC Model** → efficient, scalable classifier for large text datasets.
-- **Custom Predictions** → works on any `.txt` news article you provide.
+- **Custom Predictions** → works on any text input (via website or script).

 ---